sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

-likelihood (_f_(_D_|**r**,**t**)) for each site pattern on the molecular alignment (e.g., even though an alignment might have 2,000,000 sites, there might only be 1,200,000 sites, and thus the likelihood would only be computed once for each site pattern, so extra time is saved) Consequently, calculating the likelihood is the most demanding computation during the MCMC, which is proportional to the number of site patterns the alignment has: the longer the alignment, the more time it will take to infer the timetree.
+likelihood (_f_(_D_|**r**,**t**)) for each site pattern on the molecular alignment (e.g., even though an alignment might have 2,000,000 sites, there might only be 1,200,000 sites, and thus the likelihood would only be computed once for each site pattern, so extra time is saved).
+According to this, calculating the likelihood is the most demanding computation during the MCMC as it is proportional to the number of site patterns the alignment has: the longer the alignment, the more time it will take to infer the timetree.
 If you have a phylogenomic dataset, computation becomes prohibitive.

-`MCMCtree` implements an approximation to the likelihood that speeds computation time substantially, making analysis of genome-scale date feasible.
+`MCMCtree` implements an approximation to calculate the likelihood that speeds computation time substantially, making analysis of genome-scale date feasible.
 The approximate likelihood method for clock dating was proposed by [Thorne et al. 1998](https://pubmed.ncbi.nlm.nih.gov/9866200/) and implemented in `MCMCtree`